 Types Of Convection Heater

 Electric Convection Heaters- Electric convection heaters are usually more energy-efficient than traditional gas or oil-fired models, which is always a major consideration.
-These heaters allow for more precise control, especially on models that come with thermostats to regulate temperature.
+The best convection heaters allow for more precise control, especially on models that come with thermostats to regulate temperature.
 Finally, they’re often safer because of fixed power settings and a lower risk of fire thanks to turning off automatically when tipped over.
 It’s hard to go wrong with safety.

 An electric convection heater is a heating device that takes advantage of the natural phenomena of hot and cold air currents and warms an area using these currents.
 The heated air rises because it is less dense than the cold air surrounding it, and then sinks as its density increases until it meets with a cold stream of air around edges whereupon its cycle repeats.
 Air made warm by such a system will eventually find itself drawn through vents to reach areas not yet warmed (this is the basic premise for forced-air heating).